youtplayer/yout/README.md

 # Yout Player
-Youtube playlist player for desktop.
-Free, no youtube ads, available for Linux and Windows.
+YouTube playlist player for desktop.
+Free, no YouTube ads, available for free for Linux, Mac and Windows.

 <a href="https://youtplayer.github.io/">Website</a> |
 <a href="https://github.com/youtplayer">Repository</a>